rebekabato/MeioMap_Assignment/README.md

 Intructions:

-1. Please download the MeioMap.py, PhasingFunction.py and input_data files to your computer.
+1. Please download the MeioMap.py, PhasingFunction.py and input_data_trios.txt files to your computer.
 Create a directory and keep these files together here.

 -> MeiMap.py is the main program<br/>
 -> PhasingFunction.py contains the functions to run the main program<br/>
--> input_data text file contains raw data to be loaded
+-> input_data_trios text file contains raw data to be loaded

 2. Open MeioMap.py, PhasingFunction.py in Spyder or in your own environment.